vineethkumarv/sv-wiki/Processes.md

 In the below Fig-3 you can easily understand how the entire code for fork-join works with respect to schedule schematic regions.
 * where sampling of the variables will be done in preponed region.
-All the blocking assignments will be executed and all non-blocking assignments was evaluated in active region.
+* All the blocking assignments will be executed and all non-blocking assignments was evaluated in active region.
+* Events will be executed in Active region.

-$display statements will be executed in active region.
+* $display statements will be executed in active region.
-All #0 delays statements will be executed in inactive region.
+* All #0 delays statements will be executed in inactive region.
-The evaluated non-blocking assignments will be executed in NBA region.
+* The evaluated non-blocking assignments will be executed in NBA region.
-$monitor statements will be executed in postponed region.
+* $monitor statements will be executed in postponed region.

 ![fork_join](https://user-images.githubusercontent.com/110398433/189095484-fee06dda-dcc3-4dd7-a850-da6e3cad5028.png)